A Review of Jaleo at Disney Springs

 I imagine that you thought we had reached a sweet ending to our meal.
 However, earlier on, I mentioned we ordered a few things off the regular menu as well.
 So, let’s take a look at those items before we wrap things up.

-While I didn’t try this particular drink, everyone was happy with it.
-And we all admired the charming glasses in which the drink was served.
+While I didn’t try this particular drink, everyone was happy with it, and we all admired the charming glasses in which it was served.

-Another highlight we tried on this evening was the Jamon Serrano.
+Another highlight we tried this evening was the Jamon Serrano.
 This platter of Serrano ham was delightful.
-It came topped with these miniature breadsticks that leaned more crouton texture-wise.
-As for the deli meats selections, you cannot go wrong here.
+It came topped with miniature breadsticks that leaned more crouton-like in texture.
+As for the deli meat selections, you cannot go wrong here.

 As you can see, this was a large portion, and even with five of us, there were still a few slices left at the end of the evening.